-What’s the difference between assisted living residences and personal care homes in PA?
+What’s the difference between assisted living residences and personal care facilities in PA?

 For many years in Pennsylvania, there really was no difference between Assisted Living and Personal Care.
 They were essentially synonymous, interchangeable terms.
 However, most facilities referred to themselves as “assisted living” rather than a “personal care home” because it sounded more pleasant and inviting.
 But if you asked to see their provider license issued by the Department of Public Welfare (DPW), every single provider in PA would have handed you a piece of paper that clearly stated they were a Personal Care Home.

 That all changed in January 2011.
 That’s when the Pennsylvania DPW Office of Long-Term Living began to license Assisted Living Residences (ALR) separately from Personal Care Homes (PCH).
 However, many consumers—and even healthcare professionals—aren’t aware of or don’t fully understand the difference.
 And because the differences are not very discernible, it is quite confusing to many people.

 To learn more about the Personal Care services at Messiah Lifeways, contact us to request more information.
 Our caring, supportive staff would be happy to discuss our services further!

 What's the difference between Assisted Living and Personal Care in PA?
 Listen to our Coach's Corner podcast to hear our Messiah Lifeways Coach explain!